 This study will engage in targeted experiments to determine the seaweed species and densities that maximize the production of bivalves, while mitigating the effects of OA.
-We will perform experiments with regard to the abilities of different macroalgal species stocked at different densities to mitigate acidification using the FOCE.
-These experiments will be designed to answer specific questions with regard to the effectiveness of different macroalgae planted at different densities in mitigating acidification with each macroalgae being assessed within its specific seasonal window.
+Using FOCE we will perform experiments to determine the abilities of different macroalgal species within specific seasonal window and stocked at different densities to mitigate acidification.
 Kelp is a cold-temperature seaweed that grows November through May, a time of year when coastal acidification is less intense in estuaries (Wallace et al. 2014, Baumann and Smith 2017) but can be more intense at higher latitudes (Gledhill et al. 2008).
 Conversely, during summer, estuarine acidification intensifies (Wallace et al 2014; Baumann and Smith, 2017) and Gracilaria and Porphyra grow optimally.
 Hence, our experiments will focus on seaweed species and acidification conditions consistent with appropriate seasons.

 Results from Prior NSF Support: PI Volkenborn has the following NSF support: NSF OCE-1757045